awsdocs/iam-user-guide/doc_source/reference_policies_examples_rds_db-console.md

 # Amazon RDS: Allows restoring RDS databases, programmatically and in the console<a name="reference_policies_examples_rds_db-console"></a>

 This example shows how you might create an IAM policy that allows restoring RDS databases\.
-This policy also grants the necessary permissions to complete this action on the console\.
+This policy defines permissions for programmatic and console access\.

 ```
 {